codeville-org/postly/README.md

-# Postly
+# Shareville

-**Postly** is a third-party web application tool designed to streamline social media post management, starting with seamless integration for scheduling and instant posting to Facebook pages.
-It provides a reusable, embeddable widget that can be integrated into websites (e.g., AI image generation platforms) to allow users to connect their Facebook accounts, share media, and schedule posts effortlessly.
-The tool prioritizes an intuitive user experience for linking accounts and managing posts, with a robust backend to handle data and scheduling tasks.
+**Shareville** is a third-party web application tool designed to simplify social media post management, starting with seamless integration for scheduling and instant posting to Facebook pages.
+It offers an embeddable widget that can be integrated into websites (e.g., AI image generation platforms) to enable users to connect their Facebook accounts, share media, and schedule posts with ease.
+Shareville prioritizes a user-friendly experience for linking accounts and managing posts, backed by a robust infrastructure for data and scheduling tasks.

 ## Features
-- **Easy Facebook Integration**: Users can securely connect their Facebook accounts and pages via a simple OAuth flow.
+- **Seamless Facebook Integration**: Users can securely connect their Facebook accounts and pages through a straightforward OAuth flow.
-- **Post Scheduling & Instant Posting**: Share images or media to Facebook pages instantly or schedule posts through an intuitive widget interface.
+- **Post Scheduling & Instant Sharing**: Share images or media to Facebook pages instantly or schedule posts via an intuitive widget.
-- **Reusable Widget**: Embeddable in any website (e.g., NextJS-based platforms) to manage social media posting without code duplication.
+- **Reusable Widget**: Easily embeddable in any website (e.g., NextJS-based platforms) to manage social media posting without code duplication.
-- **Status Tracking**: Webhooks provide real-time updates on post statuses, viewable on the host website.
+- **Real-Time Status Updates**: Webhooks deliver live updates on post statuses, viewable on the host website.
-- **Scalable Architecture**: Built to support integration with multiple websites and future social media platforms.
+- **Scalable Design**: Built to support integration with multiple websites and future social media platforms.

 ## Tech Stack
 - **Frontend Widget**: NextJS, React, TypeScript, Tailwind CSS, Shadcn UI